 Is double layer always better?

 Not automatically.
-Some double-layer boards are brilliantly tough (great for families), but they can be heavier.
+Some double-layer boards are brilliantly tough, which is great for families, but they can be heavier.
 Some modern heat-laminated builds can feel just as stiff while staying lighter.
-The “best” construction is the one that matches how often you paddle, how far you go, and how much you value carry weight vs ruggedness.
+The best construction is the one that matches how often you paddle, how far you go, and how much you value carry weight vs ruggedness.

 What PSI should I inflate my inflatable SUP to?

-Always use the board’s recommended pressure (printed on the board).
+Always use the board’s recommended pressure, which is usually printed on the board.
 That’s where it’s designed to feel right.
-Under-inflation is the number one reason people think a board feels “soft”.
-If you want faster inflation (and fewer arguments with a pump), take a look at our Pumps collection.
+Under-inflation is the number one reason people think a board feels soft.
+If you want faster inflation and fewer arguments with a pump, take a look at our Pumps collection.

 How much difference does construction make to performance?

 More than most people expect.
-If you paddle beyond casual beach sessions—touring, fitness, faster flatwater—stiffness and reduced flex make the board track better and feel more efficient.
+If you paddle beyond casual beach sessions — touring, fitness or faster flatwater — stiffness and reduced flex make the board track better and feel more efficient.
 It can genuinely change how far you want to paddle.

 Can inflatable SUPs be repaired?